concord-consortium/question-interactives/README.md

 ### Local development setup:

 1. At the moment there is no way to preview your components in isolation.
 You will need to **create a new Library Interactive in your local LARA instance** to develop in this repo.
-You could also create a Library Interactive on the staging server, but you should clean up after yourself, so that we don't end up with a lot of `https://localhost/` development references on the staging server.
+You could also create a Library Interactive on the staging server, but you should clean up after yourself so that we don't end up with a lot of `https://localhost/` development references on the staging server.
 2. The `Base URL` of your Library interactive will be something like: `http://localhost:8080/<your component directory>/` where your component directory would be something like `open-response`.
 That should point to the top-level index of your component, e.g. `open-response/index.tsx`.
 3. You will probably want to check the `Save Interactive State` checkbox, and possibly the checkbox for `Interactive provides an authoring UI.`